ahadjidj/imply-toolbox/README.md

 # SuperFactory

-This is the home of the Imply Industry 4.0 demo
+This is the home of several tools than can be used to demo how much Imply is great.

 TODO